Disease Guide ·Episodic Falling Syndrome ·2026

 4Can episodic falling syndrome be cured?

-There is no cure for EFS — it's a genetic condition.
-However, it can be effectively managed with medication and lifestyle adjustments.
-Clonazepam significantly reduces the frequency and severity of episodes in most dogs.
-Avoiding triggers (intense exercise, high excitement, stress) helps prevent episodes.
-Some dogs naturally improve with age, experiencing fewer and less severe episodes as they mature.
-The condition is not progressive and doesn't worsen over time in most cases.
-Quality of life is generally good with proper management.
+No cure exists; it's genetic.
+However, medication and lifestyle adjustments effectively manage it.
+Clonazepam reduces episode frequency and severity.
+Avoiding triggers (intense exercise, excitement, stress) helps.
+Some dogs improve with age.
+The condition is not progressive.
+Quality of life is good with proper management.

 5Is episodic falling syndrome hereditary?